carsonchan12345/Useless-Pokemon/README.md

 Presenter: Player can click on the button to do PoweUp, evolution, sell , rename process.
 It will update Player class data and update the UI immediately.

 ### Challenges overcome
+Merging with different classes is difficult as can't do the testing before.
+So discussion should be made with groupmate to confirm what parameters will be used before start working.

+Also, need to understand fork, merge, rebase, commit, push, pull, pull request in git and github for the version control.
+Otherwise, the work of partner may screw up by you.